jobshu/dnsFlood/README.md

 # dnsFlood
-C language LAN dns flooding tool that leverages RAW sockets
+C language LAN dns flooding tool that leverages RAW sockets.
+To use this program compile as follows: gcc -std=c11 dnsflood.c -o dnsFlood and then run the output file as sudo, you are accessing RAW sockets!